Celeste Bright Leaves Little To The Imagination In A Crocheted Bikini

 Celeste Bright floored followers with another sexy photo that showed her in a skimpy bikini.
 The update was featured on her Instagram feed on January 9, and it's been earning a ton of attention from her 700,000 fans.

 Celeste took her modeling talents outdoors, posing on a wooden deck.
 She sat in front of lush green plants that added a major pop of color to the shot.
 It looked like a gorgeous day with an abundance of sunlight illuminating the sky.
-One of Celeste’s arms rested on the ground and she placed the opposite on her bronzed thigh.
-She parted her lips and met the camera lens with an alluring stare.
-She showcased her bombshell body in a skimpy two-piece set from Fashion Nova while confessing that she was trying to brighten up fans’ days.
+One of her arms rested on the ground and she placed the opposite on her bronzed left thigh.
+She parted her lips and met the camera with an alluring stare.

+Celeste showcased her bombshell body in a skimpy two-piece set from Fashion Nova while confessing in the caption that she was trying to brighten up her fans' days.

 The top of the suit was strapless, falling low on her chest to expose a tease of cleavage and her smooth collar.
 It featured a colorful pattern with bright pops of yellow, pink, blue, and green.
 The garment was constructed of a crocheted fabric with ruffled trim for a flirty touch.
 String ties in the middle trailed down the middle of her toned abs.